Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Numerical results of SE-TFT

-\Cref{fig:mask_Ferr} illustrates the upper block of the attention weight matrices, trained with the MAE loss, for the Ferrocyanide oxidation reaction model.
+\Cref{fig:mask_Ferr} illustrates the upper block of the attention weight matrices for the coupled electrochemical kinetics and diffusion model.
+In this numerical test, SE-TFT identifies clear spatio-temporal patterns.
 The weight matrix contains the correlation information up to the $33$-rd time instance.
-In the weight matrix, the feature corresponding to the current density is slightly decoupled from the other two that are corresponding to the concentrations.
-In the rows of the features corresponding to the current density, the dark colors (strong correlations) appear in those entries that relate to the current density itself and its own past values.
+Based on this attention weight matrix, the feature associated with the current density is partially decoupled from the other two features corresponding to the concentrations.
+In the rows associated with current density, the strongest correlations (dark entries) occur in those entries linked to the current density itself and its own history.
+This behavior is further illustrated in \Cref{fig:mask_Ferr_t}.
+In the left picture, the prediction of $y_1(t_{n_t},\boldsymbol{\mu}_1)$ is dominated almost exclusively by past values of $y_1$ over the previous 499 time steps, as indicated by periodic spikes with increasing amplitude.
+This suggests that $y_1$ is the primary factor in forecasting $y_1$.
+In contrast, the middle and right figures show that $y_2(t_{n_t},\boldsymbol{\mu}_1)$ and $y_3(t_{n_t},\boldsymbol{\mu}_1)$ draw attention from all three outputs, indicating stronger cross-variable coupling.
+The lower plots in \Cref{fig:mask_Ferr_t1}, corresponding to a different testing parameter sample, exhibit a similar dynamic pattern with periodic structures and the distinguishable dominant influences on each output.
+These patterns differ from those observed in \Cref{fig:mask_lorenz_t} and \Cref{fig:mask_lorenz_t1} and can be captured only by SE-TFT.